MichaelJendryke/PyTutorial/README.md

 # PyTutorial
-this is just an example repository
+This is just an example repository.